- 1

 - PostgreSQL has reached enterprise level — with comprehensive features and comparable performance

-- Migration is feasible — Tools like Ora2Pg significantly reduce migration time
+- Migration is feasible — tools like Ora2Pg significantly reduce migration time